FEP ROLL COVERS (Fluorinated Ethylene

 unattended.
 An operator must be available to "work

 out" wrinkles or other problems that may develop.
+The shrinking operation can be stopped at

 any time.
 Upon restarting, ample time should be allowed for